Alex Yoong: After Formula One

 After his Formula One career, Yoong initially struggled to remain visible in international motorsports.
 Soon after leaving Formula One, Yoong claimed that he was owed $200,000 in salary and that Paul Stoddart was threatening legal action against Yoong's sponsors for $1.5 million that was allegedly promised.
 Yoong later stated the deals were not related to his salary.

 Champ Car

 Yoong (in front) competing in a Champ Car race at Brands Hatch in 2003.

-He went into Champ Car to join Dale Coyne racing to partner Joel Camathias after Roberto González left due to a lack of sponsorship.
+Yoong went into Champ Car to join Dale Coyne racing to partner Joel Camathias after Roberto González left due to a lack of sponsorship.
 His debut race at Mexico saw Yoong qualify 17th and finished ninth.
 Yoong was signed on a contract for the remainder of the season was signed after an impressive test session at the Arizona Motorsports Park gave the opportunity for more sponsorship to come forward.
 Despite this, Yoong qualified last at Long Beach and became the first retirement.
 At Brands Hatch, he qualified 13th but spun out.
 At the Lausitzring, Yoong again qualified in 13th and mechanical problems struck him before half-distance.
 By the end of May, sponsorship funding was not being received, forcing Yoong to leave Champ Car.